 Pima County will implement the Southern Arizona Crisis Intervention Team Training Project to expand, professionalize and transform a well-established inter-agency initiative with a 20-year history.
-The new CIT will conduct self-assessment activities, develop new curriculum components, and train new and existing trainers to achieve Regional CIT certification.
+The new CIT will conduct self-assessment activities, develop new curriculum components, and train new and existing trainers.
 The enhanced program will focus on best practices to address and prevent disparate outcomes of law enforcement encounters based on race, ethnicity, experiences of homelessness, mental health disorders, developmental disabilities and substance use disorders.

 Curriculum upgrades will draw from the Crisis Response and Intervention Training (CRIT) program while maintaining aspects of the CIT Memphis model program.
 A train-the trainer approach will be used to expand the capacity and frequency of the training sessions.
 To reach rural areas, Pima County will make supplemental resources, coursework/guidebook, and virtual materials available online.
 The team will develop refresher and advanced courses for officers that have already completed CIT training.
 The primary outcome will be a cadre of officers throughout Southern Arizona prepared to respond to, and de-escalate, calls for service that involve people with issues with mental illness or substance use disorders.
 The initiative will impact Pima, Santa Cruz, Cochise, and Pinal Counties, and the cities of Tucson, Sierra Vista, Casa Grande, and Nogales.
 Adjoining tribal nations are the Tohono O’odham Nation, Gila River Indian Community and Pascua Yaqui Tribe.